 How to Use Pincodes Strategically

-Pincodes are a unique code that work similarly to QR Codes and they help people find your brand and products on Pinterest.
+Pincodes are a unique code that works similarly to QR Codes and they help people find your brand and products on Pinterest.
 Pincodes can be placed on any of your physical brand assets like brochures, business cards, packaging and displays and whenever people scan them with their Pinterest app, it’ll direct them to your content destination on Pinterest.

-By using Pincodes, you can help people find your brand, products, pins and boards more easily on Pinterest, and you can use them as an interactive tool to engage users with your Pinterest profile.
+By using Pincodes, you can help people find your brand, products, pins, and boards more easily on Pinterest, and you can use them as an interactive tool to engage users with your Pinterest profile.